captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I said.
 ---
-No way I’m fucking going out like this.
+No way am I going out like
+this.
 ---
-No fucking way I’m eating through tubes.
+No way am I eating through tubes.
 ---
 And I said in my head.
 ---
-Lissette.
+I said Lissette.
 ---
 Girl.
 ---